I often talk about the need to take control of your time.

 Understand which tasks have the highest priority related to your job.
 If you are in sales they might be client meetings or calls; if you are a recruiter it might be conversations with candidates or interviews.
 These tasks will be the ones that have the most impact.
 These are “A” type priority items.

 Understand what the mandatory “other tasks” are in your job.
-These might be internal reporting, meetings with your boss etc. These will be “B” type priority items.
+These might be internal reporting, meetings with your boss etc. These may be "A" or “B” type priority items.
+You will also have other "B" or even "C" type priority tasks.

 Create your Master To Do list.
 I always suggest having this separate from your notebook (or wherever you capture notes).
 I like to capture what I have done in my notebook, and keep a separate list of things I need to do.
-Identify which are high priority tasks, which are
+Process those tasks according to their priority.

 Measure yourself against your goals regularly … as it makes sense.
 If your goal is to have 10 client meetings a week, then you can measure that every day … meetings you have had plus those planned gives you a shortfall to correct.